bduranvinet/SENTINEL-ed/README.md

 **CRISPR-eBx**, CRISPR-based environmental biosurveillance, an alternative use of CRISPR to detect target species presence from environmental samples, targeting environmental nucleic acids.
 This could be for various applications, including environmental viral vectors, elusive endangered species, invasive species, diseases, genetic modifications and more.

 **CRISPR-Dx**, CRISPR-based diagnostics, CRISPR-Dx is the original use of CRISPR-based detection tools.
 However, these clinical deployments are not considered the same as an environmental deployment, i.e., CRISPR-eBx.

+**DR**, Direct repeat, section of the gRNA specific for each Cas nuclease.

 **eNAs**, Environmental nucleic acids, often refer to all the DNA or RNA shredded or left behind in the environment by organisms or agents. eNAs include environmental DNA (eDNA) and environmental RNA (eRNA).